Dule888811/WindowsFormApp/README.md

 Test results may contain multiple projects but all projects must be a part of a single Visual Studio solution.
 The solution must be fully buildable without any errors or warnings

-All code identifiers (forms, components, classes, methods, properties, fields…) must be named using meaningful English names describing their function 3rd party components are not allowed
+All code identifiers (forms, components, classes, methods, properties, fields…) must be named using meaningful English names describing their function 3rd party components are not all

 Task

 We need a GUI application (windows Forms) that will provide functionality to search entered string in all text files in selected folder (and all its subfolders).

 When started, the application must provide mechanism to select desired folder and enter search string (you can use FolderBrowserDialog for folder selection).